nlcodes/ether32_hal/readme.txt

   Path should be "stm32_hal/hal/hal.h"
-  For more documentation regarding specific hal functions, their purpose, and how to implement them in an stm32 firmware project read readme.txt located at "stm32_hal/hal/readme.txt"
+  For more documentation regarding specific hal functions, their purpose, and how to implement them in an stm32 firmware project read readme.txt Reading of this documentation is essential to understand how to use the hal, and goes into great detail on the specifics of how to go about implementing it in your programs This document covers essential initialization steps as well as how to use the hal functions to manipulate your mcu and peripherals from a higher level of abstraction located at "stm32_hal/hal/readme.txt"